xoeye/gps-metadata-remover/README.md

 # `@xoi/gps-metadata-remover`
-> Javascript package that removes GPS metadata from images and videos
+> Frontend-friendly Javascript package that removes GPS metadata from images and videos

 Takes a photo or video file and writes over in-place where GPS metadata is detected.
 Removes Exif from images and various forms of GPS metadata from videos.